nasa/astrobee/localization/sparse_mapping/readme.md

 ### Testing localization using a bag

-See:

-    astrobee/tools/ekf_bag/readme.md

-for how to see how well a BRISK map with a vocabulary database does when localizing images from a bag.
+See the \subpage ekfbag page for how to study how well a BRISK map with a vocabulary database does when localizing images from a bag.

 ### Extract sub-maps